 Saito's recipe for success and hype is, in my opinion, the most traditional of all: keep prices reasonable, yet never compromise on quality.
 With several lunch and dinner seatings, the chefs are working very hard.
 I like that Takashi Saito said: "When I serve sushi to my customer, I don't want them to just think that it is good, because making good food is the minimum we can expect from a restaurant.
 For example, I want them to tell me things like: I had a hard day today, but eating your sushi gave me power to be motivated to keep working until the next reservation.
 Hearing that my sushi makes people feel good is much better than hearing that it is just tasty."

-In my opinion, Saito’s reputation is well-deserved.
-The best sushi restaurant is a question of taste, but it certainly is one of the best experience I have had.
+The best sushi restaurant is a question of taste, but in my opinion Saito is one of the most sophisticated sushi I had.
 The otsumami (small dishes) were extremely sophisticated and the way the flavors work together was extraordinary.
 Each otsumami had something remarkable or out of the ordinary, a warmer taste for the crab, a sweeter squid with eggs, a perfectly balanced grilled tachiuo.
 The sushi was equally remarkable.
 However, unless you have significant experience at top sushi restaurants, you would not be able to see what these small changes are.
 All expensive sushi restaurants have the best fish, this is not what Saito is about.
 It is not the perfect sushi restaurant (because of the significant problems regarding design, the Roppongi location, and the gimmicks of over-concentration), nor is it the best (because that is a question of taste), but it is excellent and the sushi is very sophisticated.